AqwamCreates/DataPredict/docs/TermsAndConditions.md

 ## License Exceptions

-* Thie License will not be granted to Roblox Corporation or any of its employees.
+* Thie License is not granted to Roblox Corporation or any of its employees.
 A separate commercial agreement must be made between the Licensor and Roblox Corporation in order to use or possess the Library.

 * TThe License is not granted to Users intending to incorporate this Library within a product (excluding services).
 A separate commercial agreement must be made between the Licensor and User in order to use or possess the Library in User's products.